eclipse-thingweb/node-red/node-red-node-wot/README.md

 ### Consume Things

-In order to consume a Thing and interact with it, drag and drop one of the interaction nodes to a flow.
+To consume a Thing and interact with it, drag and drop one of the interaction nodes to a flow.
 Then double click on that node.
 Inside the opened window click the pencil icon next to _Add new consumed-thing_ dropdown.